palafox794/SimplicialSIR/README.md

 # SimplicialSIR
-Code for simulating a Markovian SIR epidemic on an abstract simplicial complex.
+Code for simulating a stochastic SIR epidemic on an abstract simplicial complex.